spgennard/vscode_cobol4gnucobol/README.md

 --------------------------------------------------------------------------

-IMPORTANT: Time to move onto more active extension.
+IMPORTANT: This extension has been superceeded by another extension.

+Have a nice day

 --------------------------------------------------------------------------